mmikowski/jquery.event.ue/README.md

 ## See also ##

-jQuery mobile.
+The Hammer touch library, jQuery mobile.

 ## TODO ##

-- Add to "See also" sections.
+- Support a wider range of motions

 ## Contribute! ##